 Despite retiring as an active player, Brown remained in baseball.
 The next season, 1947, Mace signed on as a scout and instructor with the Red Sox.
 He remained in that capacity for eighteen years, finally joining the major league club’s coaching staff for the 1965 season.
 The next year, at age 57, he returned to full-time scouting for Boston, a job he retained until 1979, when he reduced his role to that of consulting.
 At Sue’s insistence, he finally retired for good in 1989.
 Among the players scouted by Brown, his most notable discovery was South Carolina slugger Jim Rice, who signed with Boston after being drafted in the first round in 1971.

 Now out of the game, Mace and Sue spent the next decade living quietly in their home on Holden Road in Greensboro.
 He liked to watch the Braves on television, and would sign the regular autograph requests that came his way.
 “Mace would get five or six items every week that people would send to be autographed,” said Charles Qualls, a former Greensboro resident who now lives in Atlanta.
 “He signed every last one of them.
 He told me, ‘I guess it’s because I gave up that home run.’”6

-On January 26, 2000, his wife of 69 years, Susan, died in North Carolina.
-Big-hearted Mace endured two lonely years of solitude before passing away in his home on March 24, 2002, at the age of 92.
+On January 26, 2000, his wife of 69 years, Sue, died in North Carolina.
+From that day on, big-hearted Mace was cared for and accompanied in his home by his daughter Carolyn until passing away on March 24, 2002, at the age of 92.
 His funeral was held two days later at the Grace United Methodist Church in Greensboro.